JanHerca/urantiapedia/output/wikijs/en/article/Neal_Waldrop/Footsteps_on_the_sand.md

 If, as individuals, we continue to seek solitary attainment of a form of spiritual life; if, consequently, we consider our spiritual impulses as belonging to a jealously deprived sphere of self-glorification, which keeps us away from social activities and concerns and, even, distances us from them to a certain point, by their very nature, we maintain an attitude which promotes and maintains this harmful distinction which creates dissension: namely, this opposition between the sacred and the profane.

 The revelators of the Fifth Revelation would qualify this gap, acquired or innate, as an impossibility for the subject to integrate the visions of the transcendent God and the immanent God.
-Because we must keep in mind that in Him we all live, we move and have our existence. ([UB 1:5.16](/en/The_Urantia_Book/1#p5_16); [UB 2:1.11](/en/The_Urantia_Book/2#p1_11); [UB 105:2.11](/en/The_Urantia_Book/105#p2_11))
+Because we must keep in mind that in Him we all live, we move and have our existence. (<a id="a69_277"></a>[UB 1:5.16](/en/The_Urantia_Book/1#p5_16); <a id="a69_320"></a>[UB 2:1.11](/en/The_Urantia_Book/2#p1_11); <a id="a69_363"></a>[UB 105:2.11](/en/The_Urantia_Book/105#p2_11))

 Another observation that we could draw from this is that we are not sufficiently open and attentive to the projects and programs of God the Supreme — or God the Mother.
-For it is also one of our great privileges to collaborate in the evolutionary growth of God the Supreme, who is _the effective incorporation and personal summary of all the evolution, progression and spiritualization of creatures._ [[UB 117:3.4](/en/The_Urantia_Book/117#p3_4)]: and whose evolving divine nature _becomes a faithful portrait of the incomparable experience of all creatures and all Creators in the great universe._ [[UB 117:1.6](/en/The_Urantia_Book/117#p1_6)], as a Solitary Messenger teaches us.
+For it is also one of our great privileges to collaborate in the evolutionary growth of God the Supreme, who is _the effective incorporation and personal summary of all the evolution, progression and spiritualization of creatures._ <a id="a71_401"></a>[[UB 117:3.4](/en/The_Urantia_Book/117#p3_4)]: and whose evolving divine nature _becomes a faithful portrait of the incomparable experience of all creatures and all Creators in the great universe._ <a id="a71_599"></a>[[UB 117:1.6](/en/The_Urantia_Book/117#p1_6)], as a Solitary Messenger teaches us.
 But in booklet 115, the same Solitary Messenger draws our attention to a crucial difference: _With God the Father, the great relationship is filiation.
-With God the Supreme, achievement is the prerequisite for status — one must do something as well as be something._ [[UB 115:0.1](/en/The_Urantia_Book/115#p0_1)]
+With God the Supreme, achievement is the prerequisite for status — one must do something as well as be something._ <a id="a71_949"></a>[[UB 115:0.1](/en/The_Urantia_Book/115#p0_1)]

 Undertaking innovations in the spiritual and intellectual domains are adventures that involve considerable risks and perils.
 Imaginative individuals, who possess enough energy and determination to pursue their projects despite the lack of confidence of others — and sometimes their disguised contempt — are driven by such zeal that they could be described as zealots.
 They are likely not to recognize the potential of their contemporaries, nor their intimate and sincere needs.
 They work madly to promote ideals that are unattainable; they place beacons on peaks and hills beyond what their companions can see at the moment.
 Enthusiasm is certainly a necessary virtue, but balanced judgment is crucial.

 The revelators were obviously well aware that social and cultural revolutions are both inevitable and necessary on our planet.
 We, our children and grandchildren — and their own descendants — must do our best to participate positively in these changes, drawing on the teachings and ideals that the authors of The Urantia Book have presented and emphasized with energy and efficiency.
 Inside the booklet _The Social Problems of Religion_, a Melchizedek from Nebadon warns us:

 > _Mechanical inventions and the dissemination of knowledge are modifying civilization; certain economic adjustments and social changes are imperative if cultural disaster is to be avoided.
 This new and oncoming social order will not settle down complacently for a millennium.
 The human race must become reconciled to a procession of changes, adjustments, and readjustments.
-Mankind is on the march toward a new and unrevealed planetary destiny._ ([UB 99:1.1](/en/The_Urantia_Book/99#p1_1))
+Mankind is on the march toward a new and unrevealed planetary destiny._ (<a id="a77_448"></a>[UB 99:1.1](/en/The_Urantia_Book/99#p1_1))

 We serve not only the readers of The Urantia Book, but all of humanity.
 We must promote multiple projects and methods that are linked to each other, in the same way that the regime of the Planetary Prince took into account all the activities and particularities inherent in human nature.
 (See on this subject the explanations of a Melchizedek on pages 749, 750.)